Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

-This $3\times3$ matrix defines a 3D ellipsoid that evolves in time and is pivotal in the computation of $\smd$ and thus in the definition of the \gls{cam} scheme.
-We stress the importance of updating the history of the covariance matrices of the primary spacecraft with each major iteration since a specific maneuver could change more or less significantly the state transition between two nodes, leading to a different covariance.
-According to \cref{eq:smd}, this could cause a $\smd$ constraint to be violated in the node, thus requiring a different maneuver w.r.t. the previous major iteration.
+This $3\times3$ matrix defines a 3D ellipsoid that evolves in time and is pivotal in the computation of \gls{smd} and in the definition of the \gls{cam} scheme.

+We stress the importance of updating the history of the covariance matrices of the primary spacecraft with each major iteration since a specific maneuver could significantly change the state transition between two nodes, leading to a different covariance.
+In particular, a maneuver could cause a stretch and/or a rotation of the covariance at node $i$ with respect to the same node in the previous major iteration.
+According to \cref{eq:smd}, this could cause a \gls{smd} constraint to be violated in the node, thus requiring a different maneuver with respect to the previous major iteration.